LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       help text (see the [forms landing page](../) for a description of them).

-      There are several variations of input field, described below.

       ### Variations

-      One-line (Standard)
+      There are several variations of input fields, each is described below.

+      #### One-lined

+      The one-lined input field is the most commonly used input type and is used when you want a specific input from the user (such as e-mail, a value or subject).
+Depending on context and amount of space available you can put either one or two one-lined input fields on a row by using **_the grid_**.
+      If you place two input fields on the same row they should have the same size.
+See images below for an example.

+      A one-lined input field on a row

+      Two one-lined input fields on a row

-      Several lines (Textarea)
+      #### Several lines (Textarea)

       Password